A Maxwell Fish-Eye Lens in a Bose-Einstein Condensate: Numerical and Experimental Verification

 \section{Numerical and Experimental Verification}

-\textit{\textbf{Experimental platform}} --- Our experimental system is based on a quasi-2D BEC of $6\cdot10^4$ atoms of potassium-39.
+\textit{\textbf{Experimental platform}} --- Our experimental system is based on a quasi-2D BEC of $6\times10^4$ atoms of potassium-39.
 The BEC is tightly confined in the vertical direction with a harmonic, repulsive dipole trap with a trap frequency of $\omega_z=2\pi\times 1.5\,$kHz, limiting the BEC's dynamics to the horizontal plane.
 The in-plane confinement is created with a second repulsive dipole potential whose shape can be controlled with a Digital-Micromirror Device (DMD), making it possible to create various trap shapes such as box traps and very general continuous trapping geometries, like that required for the MFEL.
 The potential is optimized using an iterative feedback algorithm based on the method of reference \cite{Guillaume_2020} to produce the target atomic density of the MFEL, equation \eqref{eq:rho(r)_MFEL}.
 The inter-atomic interactions can be tuned using a magnetic Feshbach resonance at 561$\,$G and are fixed to $200\,$a$_0$ for the results discussed here.
-Two-dimensional, \textit{in situ} density distributions are read out using high resolution absorption imaging \cite{Barcelo_2011}.
-Setting $R=36$\,$\mu$m, the density profile of our effective MFEL is displayed in figure \ref{fig:MFEL_rays}\,\textbf{b}.
-All experimental data shown are averaged over approximately 30 realizations and groups of \(2\times2\) camera pixels were binned, corresponding to the optical resolution $\sigma\sim0.4\mu m$ of the imaging objective.\\
+The speed of sound at the center of the MFEL $c_0\approx1.8 \pm 0.1\,\mathrm{\mu m/ms}$ is measured by preparing a wave packet in the center of the condensate and tracking the wave front position over time.
+Two-dimensional, \textit{in situ} density distributions are read out using high resolution absorption imaging \cite{Maurus2021}.
+Setting $R=36\pm 0.5$\,$\mu$m, the density profile of our effective MFEL is displayed in figure \ref{fig:MFEL_rays}\,\textbf{b}.
+All experimental data shown are averaged over approximately 30 realizations and groups of \(2\times2\) camera pixels were binned, where one camera pixel has a size of $(0.455\,\mu$m$)^2$ in the atom plane, corresponding to an optical resolution $\sigma\sim0.4\,\mu$m of the imaging objective.\\

 \textit{\textbf{Focusing dynamics}} --- To demonstrate focusing in our lens we create an approximately $11$\,$\mu$m in diameter localized excitation in the condensate by initially adding a potential that creates a density indent at $\mathbf{r}_{0}=(x_{0},y_{0})=(-10.5,-9.6)$\,$\mu$m.
 By quickly removing the potential that creates the indent the excitation wavepacket is allowed to propagate freely through the condensate, reflect from the boundary mirror, and focus at approximately time $T$ at the antipodal point, $-\mathbf{r}_{0}$.
 Ideally the indent should be sufficiently small in amplitude and gently sloped at its edges in order to only excite purely phononic waves with linear dispersion, $\Omega=c_{s}(r)k$.
 Non-phononic (large $k$) waves obey the Bogoliubov dispersion relation \cite{Pitaevskii_2016} and have a wavelength dependent speed of sound.
 Thus, they do not perfectly follow trajectories governed by the MFEL ray geodesics, which smears the idealized focusing point.
 Experimentally, a similar effect was observed in references \cite{Lefebvre_2015,Lefebvre_2023} for elastic waves in a metal plate MFEL, where the dispersion relation also becomes nonlinear at higher $k$.
 In our experiment the density indent is created using a repulsive dipole potential.
 It is important to note that there is a tradeoff between the depth of the initial density indent and signal to noise ratio; finite temperature, finite healing length, and DMD resolution effects can all result in deviations from perfect focusing.